Ctere1/jobscheduler/README.md

 ### 1. Job Registration

 Jobs are registered with a name, cron spec, function, and optional metadata.
 The function is registered using reflection and stored by name.

 ### 2. Persistence

-All jobs are persisted to the database (`gorm`-compatible) using the `Job` model.
-On startup, jobs are restored and scheduled automatically.
+All jobs are persisted to the database (`gorm`-compatible) using the `Job` model.On startup, jobs are restored and scheduled automatically.

 ### 3. Concurrency Control

 Job concurrency is managed using a buffered channel (`chan struct{}`) as a **semaphore**.
 This allows you to set the maximum number of parallel jobs via `MaxConcurrentJobs`.

 ### 4. Timeouts

 Jobs can have a maximum execution time.
 If they exceed `JobTimeout`, they are marked as failed.

 ### 5. Rescheduling